cferdinandi/adventure/content/rules.md

 {{<callout title="Examples">}}
 Fin
-: An elf with skin made of bark, he wears a thick green rope, and has long hair pulled back into a bun.
-	- **Gift or Talent:** Nature Magic
-	- **Goal or Passion:** Start an animal sanctuary
-	- **Item with a Story:** A staff is made from a magic birch tree, it was a birthday gift from his grandfather
+: An elf who specializes in nature magic and can talk to animals.
+He has a staff made from a magic birch tree, and wants to open an animal sanctuary.

 Flower
-: A fairy with rainbow colored hair and a full suit of armor.
-	- **Gift or Talent:** Flying
-	- **Goal or Passion:** Protect village from evil lurking in the dark forest
-	- **Item with a Story:** A battleaxe made from an enchanted sunflower, it can only be harvested under the light of the moon once every 13 years
+: A fairy knight who can fly and wields an battleaxe made from an enchanted sunflower.
+She protects her village from the forces of evil.

 Spark
-: A dragon in a leather chemist apron, with tiny glasses on the tip of their nose.
-	- **Gift or Talent:** Crafting potions that give magical properties to whoever drinks them
+: A dragon chemist, Spark creates potions that give magical properties to whoever drinks them.
+They want to open a bakery.
-	- **Goal or Passion:** To open a bakery and tea shop
-	- **Item with a Story:** A tea set with fireflies painted onto it that blink when filled with tea, purchased last year from a traveling vendor in exchange for a secret tea recipe
 {{</callout>}}

-### Bonds & Connections

-If you're going on an adventure with others, what's your connection with them?
-Ask the player to your left and right one question each.

-- Why do you trust me?
-- What secret of yours do I know?
-- Who do I remind you of?
-- How did I help you in a time of need?

-Write down their answers, and use them to guide your interactions during the game.